TechSecCTF/writeups/googlectf2017/rubik/README.md

 >>> hashlib.blake2b(state, digest_size=16, key=salt).hexdigest()
 '1d740d43446f1755ec2fb066c2314444'
 ```
 Once we login we notice that we now have a fourth option in the service: `List users`.
 Doing so, shows us that there are two users, our own account and `admin`:
 ```
+Your are now logged in!
+You have the following options:
+1) Public key service
+2) Register
+3) Login
+4) List users
+q) Quit
+4
 List of registered users:
 Username: x
 Key: WWWWWWWWWGGGRRRBBBOOOGGGRRRBBBOOOGGGRRRBBBOOOYYYYYYYYY